-Bracken Library, the main library on campus, is open more than 120 hours weekly during academic semesters.
+Bracken Library, the main library on campus, is open 123 hours weekly during academic semesters.
 The library’s arrangement into separate service, collection, and study areas facilitates access to information sources.
-Library personnel are available in each service area to assist library users.
+Library personnel are available in each service point to assist library users.

 CardCat, the Ball State University Libraries’ Web-based catalog of resources, is accessible via the Libraries’ home page at www.bsu.edu/library.
 The Libraries also offer a mobile application for many research resources and services.

 The home page also provides access to indexes of journal articles including full-text databases, course reserves, online tutorials, interlibrary loan, digital resources, library information and much more.
 OneSearch is a powerful tool for discovering resources in the Libraries’ collections using a simple search box to simultaneously search many print and online collections.
 Assistance finding and using these resources is available at the Reference Desk, Bracken Library, First Floor West, 765-285-1101, or via e-mail, live chat, or text msg.
 Extended individual help, featuring one-on-one reference appointments with research librarians, is also available.
-Research guides on over 100 popular subjects and short tutorials are also available to assist students in getting started on research projects.
+Research guides for over 100 popular subjects and short tutorials are available to further assist students in the research process.

 Digital equipment, including laptops, data projectors, camcorders and video cameras, webcams, power cords, adapters, and more are available for use from Educational Resources.
 Bracken Library features multimedia workstations for video editing, GIS, and other intensive computing applications.
 Wireless connectivity is available throughout the libraries.
 Scanners, a large-format printer, laminating, and standard-format color and B&W printers and photocopiers are available.
 Bracken Library hosts the Bookmark Café, featuring hot and cold beverages and light snacks.